pattonwebz/blockz/readme.txt

 If a block looks broken or doesn't work correctly please let me know.

 Some blocks are completely unstyled on purpose, I decided to try add the absolute minimum about of styles and rely as much as possible on the core provided block styling.

+= Why can't I add dropdowns to the menus =

+This theme does not have support for dropdowns in menus.
+Support will be added in future but adding a dropdown to menus that is fully accessible was troublesome.
+Menu will soon be replaces with a gutenberg-ready styled menu that matches cores new NavBlock.

 == Changelog ==